 Source of traditional leadership

 The genesis of modern traditional leadership was the industrial revolution when workers were led by a hole in total authority.
 Most traditional leadership borrowed its ideas from the military and formed the “top” of leadership.
 This kind of leadership puts workers at the top and the bottom of power.
-The manager decides on the work and issues order or instruction on how the work is done.
+The manager decides on the work and issues orders or instructions on how the work is done.

 Modern example